HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexForm_Methods.md

 A dictionary that represents JavaScript functions that work as animation call backs.
 For more information, see `AnimationConfiguration` object documentation in the [API Developer's Guide]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/introduction.html).

-Return Values
+<b>Return Values</b>

 Reference of the name of the widget to be removed.

-Example
+<b>Example</b>

-{% highlight voltMx %}/*Sample code to invoke the removeAt method without animation.
+{% highlight VoltMx %}/*Sample code to invoke the removeAt method without animation.
 In this sample code, the removeAt method deletes the data from the 15th Index position for a Segment widget.*/

 frmSegment.mySegment.removeAt(15);